Zostera marina: Threats

 Populations of the plant have been damaged by a number of processes, especially increased turbidity in the water; like most other plants, eelgrass requires sunlight to grow.
 One plant may adapt to light level by growing longer leaves to reach the sun in low-light areas; individuals in clear or shallow water may have leaves a few centimeters long, while individuals in deeper spots may have leaves over a meter long.
 Human activities such as dredging and trawling damage eelgrass meadows; practices used in scallop and mussel harvesting in the Wadden Sea have cleared much eelgrass from the sea bottom there.
 Aquaculture operations and coastal development destroy colonies.
 Pollution from many sources, including riverside farms, sewage lines, fish processing plants, and oil spills, damage eelgrass meadows.
-Conservation and restoration efforts of Zostera marina habitats have been plenty since their rapid decline started several decades ago.
+Conservation and restoration efforts of Zostera marina habitats have increased since their rapid decline started several decades ago.

 Invasive species have been shown to have a negative effect on eelgrass and associated ecosystems.
 In Nova Scotia, the invasive exotic green crab (Carcinus maenas) destroys eelgrass when it digs in the substrate for prey items, or by directly eating eelgrass seeds.
 The decline of eelgrass in Antigonish Harbour has resulted in fewer Canada geese, which feed on the rhizome, and fewer common goldeneye, which eat invertebrates that live in eelgrass meadows.

 The slime mold Labyrinthula zosterae caused a "wasting disease" of eelgrass resulting in large-scale losses in the 1930s; localized populations are still affected by the slime mold today.
 During this time, populations of the eelgrass-eating Atlantic brant dropped.
 Remaining geese ate less-preferred food plants and algae, and hunters subsequently noticed that brant meat began to taste different.
 Even today, brants no longer migrate over the Nova Scotia area.

 Genomics and evolutionary adaptations

 The Zostera marina genome has been sequenced and analyzed by Olsen et al. in 2016 and the resulting article has been published in Nature.
 The approximate genome sequence of Z. marina is 202.3 Mb and encodes approximately 20450 protein-coding genes (of which 86,6% are supported by transcriptome data).
 The assembled genome was found to consist of large numbers of repeat elements accounting for 63% of the assembled genome.
 The researchers revealed key adaptations at the molecular biological level that have occurred during evolution of Z. marina, an angiosperm that has adopted a marine lifestyle.
 Genome analysis revealed that Z. marina lost the entire repertoire of stomatal genes, genes involved in volatile compound biosynthesis and signaling (such as ethylene and terpenoids) as well as genes for ultraviolet protection and phytochromes used for far-red sensing.
 Besides these gene losses, also gene gain events have been described, mostly involving the adjustment to full salinity and ion homeostasis.
-Also macro-algae like cell wall components (low-methylated polyanionic pectins and sulfated galatans) have been described, unique for Z. marina compared to other angiosperms.
+Also macro-algae like cell wall components (low-methylated polyanionic pectins and sulfated galactans) have been described, unique for Z. marina compared to other angiosperms.